You are here because you have been searching for answers to cataract questions.

 Our staff will assist you with booking your refractive cataract surgery diagnostic examinations at the eye center.
 Depending on your ocular status, you may also need to have the following done: keratograph, fundus photo, OCT, B-scan, etc.

-The ophthalmic diagnostic test results will be evaluated by Dr. Manolette Roque in clinic.
+The ophthalmic diagnostic test results will be evaluated by Dr. Manolette Roque during your clinic visit.
 The best surgical approach and intraocular lens implant will be offered based on your vision requirements, ocular status, and budget.

 PLANNED SURGERY DAY MINUS 7 TO 90 DAYSAt least 1 week prior to surgery